agrawal-rohit/futon/README.md

 class MACDCrossover(TradingStrategy):

-    # Runs before the backtest has started
+    # Runs only once before trading has started
     def setup(self):
         # Initialize the indicators you want to use here
         self.macd = futon.indicators.MACD(fastperiod = 6,